-Mattresses can be under attack from a range of fluids.
+Beds can be under attack from a range of bodily fluids, so knowing how to clean sweat stains on a mattress is essential.
 Each night you go to bed, the mattress is under threat.

 Sweat stains can occur during the summer when temperatures at night soar.
 Yet, wintertime can also have us perspiring as we sleep as we tuck up under the blankets or have the air conditioning on.

-When you discover these marks, don’t despair it’s possible to remove them.
-Read on to discover how.
+When you discover these marks, don’t despair.
+It’s possible to remove them.
+Read on to learn how.

 There may be affiliate links in this article.
 You can read more about this in my disclosure.